Andrew-Draganov/GiDR-DUN/readme.md

 for future research/design.
 This means that some features are missing, such as UMAP's ability to call `.fit()` and then `.transform()`
 (we only support `.fit_transform()`).
 Additionally, we default to the NNdescent nearest neighbors algorithm in all cases.

-However, you have the ability to toggle all of the hyperparameters between the UMAP and TSNE algorithms.
+Despite this, we added the option to toggle all of the hyperparameters between the UMAP and TSNE algorithms.
 For example, you can run TSNE with UMAP's pseudo-distance metric and normalization.
 Or UMAP with TSNE's symmetrization and the standard Euclidean distance metric. etc. etc.